MPMG-DCC-UFMG/C01/src/entry_probing/README.md

 manually outside of this class, and before the call to `process` is made.
-The `process` method gets the response and returns it as a `ResponseData` instance, overwriting the `text` property with the text of the currently open page. **The HTTP headers and status code are captured from the last response received by the Pyppeteer page, but the text is collected from the page contents when the `process` method is called.
-This may cause synchronization issues in specific contexts.** All methods are implemented as coroutines, since Pyppeteer works asynchronously.
+The `process` method gets the response and returns it as a `ResponseData` instance, overwriting the `text` property with the text of the currently open page. **The HTTP headers and status code are captured from the first response received by the Pyppeteer page after the constructor is called, but the text is collected from the page contents when the process() method is called.
+This may cause synchronization issues if multiple pages are requested in sequence between these calls (e.g.: it will analyse the response to the first page request, and the text contents of the last page).** All methods are implemented as coroutines, since Pyppeteer works asynchronously.

 ```
 browser = await launch()